 Corporate governance index is a statistical measure or an indicator that provides the level of corporate governance practices among corporations.
 Meanwhile, the indices that have been developed so far to measure corporate governance practices among corporate organizations are majorly based on the traditional shareholder value model.
 This model has been discredited as the main cause of the mismanagement among corporate organisations.
 These malpractices among corporate organizations prove that the whole system on which corporate entities are built and control is weak and not trustworthy [2].
 The study further argued that corporate governance should be applied from a wider perspective, considering the interests of all stakeholders.
-Therefore, in order to measure the level of corporate governance among corporate organisations holistically, there is a need for holistic corporate governance index to measure the level at which corporate organisations in the country have practiced or implemented the corporate measurement.
-Organisation that scores high from the entrenchment index is considered to have strong antigovernance from a holistic perspective.
+Therefore, in order to measure the level of corporate governance among corporate organisations holistically, there is a need for holistic corporate governance index to measure the level at which corporate organisations in the country have practiced or implemented the corporate governance from a holistic perspective.
 The objective of this paper is to explain the steps or stages involved in the development of the holistic corporate governance index.